tapdata/tapdata-docs/docs/prerequisites/warehouses-and-lake/selectdb.md

 SelectDB is a cloud-native real-time data warehouse built on the basis of Apache Doris by the same core developers.

-This article describes how to connect to SelectDB Cloud (SelectDB) data sources in Tapdata Cloud.
+This article describes how to connect to SelectDB Cloud (SelectDB) data sources in TapData Cloud.

 ## Supported Versions